 It has only been agreed that children are subjects with their own rights since the 20th century.
 Up to then, children were always considered to be the property of their parents until they came of age.
 It was not until industrialisation and the introduction of compulsory education that society started to focus on children being legal subjects.
 The children’s rights movement was started by a British woman, Eglantyne Jebb, who founded the Save the Children Fund.

 The League of Nations incorporated the Declaration of the Rights of the Child that was drafted by Eglantyne Jebb into its "Geneva Declaration" in 1924.
 Its principles form the basis of the UNCRC adopted by the UN General Assembly in 1989.
-More information on the history of children's rights can be found here.

 Children's rights explained to children